me-12/single-spa-portal-example/README.md

 ## Multiple Angular Apps
 The big issue with Angular 2+ is, that it (or third party libraries which Angular depends on) pollute the global window object.
 One such library is Zone.js.
 Zone.js monkey patches all async events and add its reference to the window object.
 If you have multiple Angular apps running, Angular will complain that Zone.js is already loaded.

-One possible solution is to separate Zone.js from all Angular apps and load Zone.js only once.
-I didn't like this solution because as soon as we have multiple different Angular versions as apps in the portal, it may be possible that some of them require different Zone.js versions.
-Which will break everything at that point.
+One possible solution is to separate Zone.js from all Angular apps and load Zone.js only once in the portal.
+This may not be the best solution because as soon as you have multiple different Angular versions as apps in the portal, it may be possible that some of them require different Zone.js versions.
+Which may break everything at that point.
+Even though it is not a great solution, it may be the best solution we have with the current state of angular.

 The other solution I found is to load every Angular app in its own iframe.
 Doing that, every Angular app runs completely isolated.
 You can then set the render target for angular to the parent window.
 With this solution angular runs in a complete isolated context but renders all content to the main DOM.
 Sadly this is also not the perfect solution since you open up many other issues you have to deal with.
+A few examples are:
-I.e. you need to manually put all CSS styles from the iframe to the parent window.
-Another issue is that angular router can not access the browser URL any longer.
+- You need to manually put all CSS styles from the iframe to the parent window

-Even though I got most issues sorted out, I decided to not add this solution to this project, because of two reasons.
-First, the solution didn't feel mature or good.
-It was rather hacky in some points.
-Second, it increased the complexity of this project immensely.
-And I think it is already too complex anyways.
+- The angular router can no longer access the browser URL to update it according to the app routing
+- You can't use third party UI libraries that depent on document events. (i.e. a dropdown component that wants to know when you click on the document to close it.)

+In the future we may have better solutions like Angular elements to deal with this issue, until then you'r best bet is probably to put a single Zone.js instance into the portal app.

+Since neither solution is perfect, I decided to not add anything to this example project.